AppFlags/example-java/README.md

     * Replace `YOUR_KEY_HERE` with your server key

-3. Create a feature flag in your account with the key `test`
+3. Create a `boolean` feature flag in your account with the key `test`

 4. Run App.java